 Nowadays more and more companies choose crowdfunding as an investment source for their startups.
 Except for the obvious financial reasons, there are many other reasons for turning to crowdfunding.
 You can find out more about those reasons in this article where we talk about the ultimate benefits of crowdfunding.
 But for now, let’s get back to our main topic.

-In this article, I will walk you through 5 crowdfunded businesses which are currently known as multi-million dollar brands and have built their path to becoming worldwide brands by starting their campaigns in crowdfunding platforms such as Indiegogo and Kickstarter.
+In this article, I will walk you through 6 crowdfunded businesses that are currently known as multi-million dollar brands and have built their path to becoming worldwide brands by starting their campaigns on crowdfunding platforms such as Indiegogo and Kickstarter.

 1. Oculus VR